Updated January 20, 2025

 Get Your Credit Reports

-First, you'll need to get the latest copies of your credit reports from the credit bureaus: Experian, Equifax, and TransUnion.
+First, you'll need to get the latest copies of your credit reports from the three credit bureaus: Experian, Equifax, and TransUnion.

 Review Inquiries